greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/policies/operations/guidelines-for-booking-venues-and-hospitality.md

 ---
-title: Guidelines for Booking Venues and Hospitality
+title: Guidelines For Booking Venues And Hospitality
 linkTitle: Guidelines for Booking Venues and Hospitality
 date: '2025-04-29T17:10:00Z'
 weight: 1